Talks about all your favorite games with new posts every Wednesday. (Except during holidays)

 dies, then that character is dead permanently and you will be thrown into another character, if none are available, then the game will restart.
 The characters have many skills to level such as gun skills, cardio, and fighting skills, these skills will level through their use.
 Each area comes with new opportunities, from clearing infestations, helping survivors, scavenging for supplies and establishing outposts where you can restock (different from home base).
 Targets can be marked by climbing up cell towers or high viewpoints.
 After getting a good view of your surroundings, you can explore to find food, weapons, medicine and ammo, all of which you will need to maintain your community.
 The game takes familiar concepts of zombie games like the scarcity of ammo and guns, not to take on hordes of zombies, also stay stealthy whenever possible.
 The player has a large number of melee weapons and guns st there disposal that can be found throughout the map.
 Most of the world is farmlands with small areas of interest such as towns, road stops and farmhouses, just to name a few.
 Your character can carry a certain number of items until they are encumbered and will be exhausted easily.
 Influence is earned through depositing items into the safe for other survivors to use, this also affects the gear you may withdraw to use.
 Gear also becomes damaged over time, with a workshop your cars and weapons can be repaired overnight.
 Supplies which you use differ from supplies that are needed for home base.
 This means guns and ammo will be used by the survivors when put in the safe while rucksacks of medicine are needed to keep everyone healthy, food keeps everyone from starving and the most precious resource is ammo which is used to fight the zombies.

 Materials are also collected so buildings can be built, upheld in good condition and so forth.
 Rucksacks can be "broken" open to get a few things of morphine or bullets for personal use, however this is unwise as it is a waste of supplies.
 Home base is where you retire to drop of rucksacks, switch survivors and the place where you feel safer than anywhere else.
 There are over five home base locations to chose from that offer different advantages while possibly accommodating more space for people.
 Gardens, bedrooms, workshops, medical bays, libraries, and extra storage are some of the expansions offered to make your home base more secure and better equipped for attacks.
 A variety of cars are offered with different durability and speed allowing you to traverse the terrain easier while allowing gear and rucksacks to be stored in the trunk.
 Each day is two hours long realtime, one hour for day and one for night.
 The enemies are zombies, who run at you and are dangerous in groups and best taken on with a gun.
-There are also mutated zombies that make the game obnoxious, the massive hordes were hard enough, but to add in zombies that are twice your size and can tackle you dead with other are the size of a truck.
+There are also mutated zombies that make the game challenging at times, the massive hordes were hard enough, but to then add in zombies that are twice your size and can tackle you dead while others are the size of a truck make is a pain in the neck sometimes.
 What is amusing to me is there are multiple of these truck sized Juggernauts in this small valley where men of eight feet are common.
 Anyway, same rules, destroy the brain